Kubernetes PetSets

 Container-based Virtualization

-One of the critical benefits of container-based virtualization is its portability.
+One critical benefit of container-based virtualization is its portability.
 Containers encapsulate the application and all its dependencies, allowing it to run consistently across different environments, from development to production.
 This portability eliminates the “it works on my machine” problem and makes it easier to maintain and scale applications.

 Scalability